cyvan31/JSSBinarySelfHeal/README.md

 CAVEATS:

 Each time the JSS is upgraded, we will need to create a new quickadd package.
 We will want to create it the same way we did above and place it in the same directory as we did above.
 When we make the new quickadd package, we will want to also update the invitation variable in the SelfHeal.sh.
 We can then package up a new SelfHeal.sh with this update and push that out to the clients.
 The script will overwrite the existing one in /Library/Scripts.

+We can make a DMG using Composer that will lay down the SelfHeal.sh in /Library/Scripts.
+Set the same ownership (root:wheel) and permissions 755 before building the DMG.